 Dependencies

-To use this parameter, set the Thermal network parameter to Cauer model parameterized with Foster coefficients.
+To use this parameter, set for the parameter Thermal network meaning Cauer model parameterized with Foster coefficients.

 Units